Next: , Previous: , Up: Available Constraints [Contents][Index]

 Corresponds to alldifferent_except_0 in MiniZinc.

-where Variables is a list of domain variables with finite bounds, and N is a domain variable.
-True if N is the number of distinct values taken by Variables.
-Approximates bounds consistency in N and domain consistency in Variables.
+where Arguments is a list of integer arguments with finite bounds, and N is an integer argument.
+True if N is the number of distinct values taken by Arguments.
+Approximates bounds consistency in N and domain consistency in Arguments.
 Can be thought of as a relaxed version of all_distinct/2.

 Corresponds to nvalue in MiniZinc.

-The following is a constraint over two lists of length n of variables.
-Each variable is constrained to take a value in 1..n that is unique for its list.
+The following is a constraint over two lists of integer arguments, both of length n.
+Each argument is constrained to take a value in 1..n that is unique in its list.
 Furthermore, the lists are dual in a sense described below.

 assignment(+Xs, +Ys)